SyncfusionExamples/How-to-design-a-circular-timer-using-the-.NET-MAUI-Radial-Gauge-control-/README.md

 # How to design a circular timer using the .NET MAUI Radial Gauge control

-This repository contains sample for how to design a circular timer using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
+This repository contains sample to design a circular timer using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13595/how-to-design-a-circular-timer-using-net-maui-radial-gauge-sfradialgauge).